NeurodataWithoutBorders/pynwb/docs/source/export.rst

 .. note::

-    After exporting an ``NWBFile``, the object IDs of the ``NWBFile`` and its child containers will be identical to the object IDs of the read ``NWBFile`` and its child containers.
+    After exporting an :py:class:`~pynwb.file.NWBFile`, the object IDs of the :py:class:`~pynwb.file.NWBFile` and its child containers will be identical to the object IDs of the read :py:class:`~pynwb.file.NWBFile` and its child containers.
 The object ID of a container uniquely identifies the container within a file, but should *not* be used to distinguish between two different files.

 .. seealso::